hubmapconsortium/portal-ui/README.md

 <details><summary>Webpack</summary>

-To view visualizations of the production webpack bundle run `npm run build:analyze`.
+To view visualizations of the production webpack bundle run `pnpm run build:analyze`.
 The script will generate two files, report.html and stats.html, inside the public directory each showing a different visual representation of the bundle.

 </details>